msi-ris/Tutorials/rnaseq_cmd_beta.md

     -f /home/msistaff/public/RNAseq_Tutorial/Reads \
     -o /scratch.global/YOUR_USER_NAME/RNAseq_Tutorial_Out/Groups.csv
 ----------
-Thank you for using the refactor of gopher-pipelines.
+Thank you for using CHURP.
 This software was developed by the Research Informatics Solutions (RIS) group at MSI with funding from the University of Minnesota Informatics Institute (UMII).
 For help, please contact help@msi.umn.edu.

 https://www.msi.umn.edu/
 https://research.umn.edu/units/umii